Asus Eee: Eee Stick

 The Eee Stick is an accessory that is expected to be bundled with specific models of the Eee PC and EeeBox PC.
 These specific models will also come with games that will take advantage of the features of this hardware.
-This accessory is very similar to the Wii Remote.
+This accessory is very similar to the Wii Nunchuck.
 The device takes two AA batteries in each of the two components (four batteries in total).

 Eee PC Media Server

 Asus Eee PC Media Server was shown at CES 2009.